CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Analysis

 \subsection{Data Survival Rate}

 We analyze the data survival rate, defined as the proportion of newly synthesized samples that pass both compiler checks and LLM-based evaluation.
+This analysis uses the medium-scale configuration, so it characterizes the per-round yield of the framework rather than the tier composition of \ourdata, which is built with \gptoss agents.
 As shown in Figure~\ref{fig:survival_analysis}, only a small fraction of the data is finally retained, and the survival rate steadily decreases across synthesis rounds.

 This decline is both expected and desirable.
 First, the generated instructions become progressively more challenging, reaching the limits of the agent’s capability.
 Second, unlike prior work that accepts instruction-code pairs after a single pass, we selectively retain only high-quality, grounded data.